metamorph-inc/omniORB/omniORB/README.win32.txt

 Building omniORB from the source files
 ======================================

-omniORB should be compiled using Visual C++ 6.0 or higher.
+omniORB should be compiled using Visual C++.
 It compiles fine with the latest Visual Studio Community versions that are free for non-commercial use.
 You can get it from https://www.visualstudio.com/

  A. Pre-requisites